System Design Space

 Recommended primary tier: NVMe SSD

-Current parameters fit the target SLO for the selected cache-hit profile.
+These parameters still fit the target SLO for the selected cache-hit profile.

 Cost priority